bhartiy/learnsellacious/pages/35.marketplace/10.hyperlocal/docs.md

 ### 1. Region Based
 **For seller:** In region based, Sellacious Hyperlocal shows products to user based on Location.
-It is done by **Address matching by Region**.
+It is done by Address matching by Region.
 If seller has configured Address Matching as region and Shipping Availability to a particular region then Sellacious will show products to users in that particular region.
 Here region represents Locality, Zip, City, District, State, or Country.
 **For User:** Based on the geolocation data of the user which can be entered manually or detected by browser, user will see Stores which can deliver and products which can be delivered to user location.
-For example, if region selected by user is **Delhi** then the products which are available for delivery in Delhi will be shown to user in list view.
+For example, if region selected by user is Delhi then the products which are available for delivery in Delhi will be shown to user in list view.
 **Note:** User can can opt for multiple regions(City/District/State/Country).